 It was an ordinary Tuesday afternoon in the 2000s when I first picked up an iPhone.
-As I played with the touchscreen, the realization hit me that this was more than just a new piece of tech.
+As I played with the touchscreen, the realisation hit me that this was more than just a new piece of tech.
 I had the future in my hand.

-Over the past two decades, major breakthroughs have revolutionized the way people interact with electronic devices, each other, and the world.
+Over the past two decades, major breakthroughs have revolutionised the way people interact with electronic devices, each other, and the world.
 Now we’re standing on the edge of another great transformation.
 Artificial intelligence (AI) – and specifically generative AI and natural language understanding (NLU) – will enable innovations we’ve never seen before.

 At this point, you’ve likely asked ChatGPT to explain a concept.
 Maybe you’ve even created a hyper realistic scene in Midjourney, or designed a personal avatar with the Lensa app.
 While these use cases are entertaining, it’s only the beginning of how generative AI advancements will impact our work and our lives.

 For marketing, sales enablement, and sales teams, the potential of AI is vast.
 Amidst a backdrop of hybrid work, economic uncertainty, reduced budgets, and boards that are asking companies to do more with less, leaders are dialled in on increasing sales productivity.
 And rightfully so – the days of growth at all costs have sunsetted, giving rise to efficient growth.
 With sales expenses typically being the largest line item on any company’s profit and loss statement, improving sales productivity is paramount.